Introduction

 Use of topiramate in girls:

-If you are the parent/caregiver of a girl being treated with topiramate, you must consult your doctor immediately once your daughter experiences her first menstrual period (menarche).
-The doctor will inform you about the risks to a baby during pregnancy due to exposure to topiramate during pregnancy, and about the need to use highly effective contraceptive methods.
+If you are the parent or caregiver of a girl treated with topiramate, you should consult your doctor immediately once your daughter experiences her first menstrual period (menarche).
+The doctor will inform you about the risks to a baby during pregnancy due to exposure to topiramate during pregnancy and the need to use highly effective contraceptive methods.

-If you want to become pregnant while taking topiramate:
+If you wish to become pregnant while taking topiramate:

-If you have become pregnant or think you may be pregnant while taking topiramate:
+If you become pregnant or think you may be pregnant while taking topiramate:

-Make sure you read the patient leaflet that you will receive from your doctor.
-A patient information leaflet is provided with the pack of Topiramato Pharma Combix to remind you of the risks of topiramate during pregnancy.
+Make sure to read the patient guide that you will receive from your doctor.
+A patient card is provided with the packaging of Topiramate Pharma Combix to remind you of the risks during pregnancy.

 Breastfeeding

-The active ingredient of Topiramato Pharma Combix (topiramate) passes into breast milk.
-Effects have been observed in breastfed babies of mothers treated with topiramate, including diarrhea, feeling sleepy, feeling irritable, and low weight gain.
-Therefore, your doctor will discuss with you whether to stop breastfeeding or whether to stop the treatment with Topiramato Pharma Combix.
-Your doctor will take into account the importance of the benefits for the mother and the risk to the baby.
+The active substance of Topiramate Pharma Combix (topiramate) passes into breast milk.
+Effects have been observed in breastfed babies of mothers treated with topiramate, including diarrhea, drowsiness, irritability, and low weight gain.
+Therefore, your doctor will discuss with you whether to interrupt breastfeeding or whether to interrupt treatment with Topiramate Pharma Combix.
+Your doctor will take into account the importance of the benefits for the mother and the risk for the baby.

-Mothers who are breastfeeding and taking Topiramato Pharma Combix must inform their doctor as soon as possible if the baby experiences anything unusual.
+Breastfeeding mothers taking Topiramate Pharma Combix should inform their doctor as soon as possible if the baby experiences anything unusual.

 Consult your doctor or pharmacist before taking any medicine.